 As this one may not necessarily get you blacklisted, it might be a major red flag for a potential employer.
 Job hopping has some upsides, such as gaining greater experience, deepening one's skills and gives a notion that you do not fall behind on what is happening in your work sector.

 On the other hand, the business owners are more likely to go with the candidate who was not involved in too many jobs, especially in recent years.
+Frequent job changes in your resume can make the employer think that such a candidate will quit their job quickly and leave for other organization.
 Owing to high recruitment costs, the employer may opt for the applicant who presumably displays a higher likelihood of long-term commitment.
 Having too many jobs listed in the resume could lead to speculation as to why you held the position for such a short amount of time and consecutively will result in you not landing a job you applied for.